NativeYogurt/ApplyMate/README.md

 <img width="378" alt="login_logo" src="https://user-images.githubusercontent.com/6298501/32675916-9a38f66a-c626-11e7-92a2-6dbda21fcc47.png">
 </p>

+You're a new software developer looking to break into the field or a seasoned vet looking for a new gig.

+Searching for jobs is fragmented and broken process.
+Furthermore, in a rapidly changing industry there are always new skills to gain.
+How do you keep up with the Jones'?

+Wouldn't it be nice if there was one place where you could find jobs, determine what skills you need to meet their criteria, and get helpful study material to level up your skill?

 .apply(me) is a job application tracker that replaces your spreadsheet or note-taking app with an elegant and intuitive web-based solution.
 Main features include:
 - Recognize your missing skills required by the job and get recommended tutorials
 - Save job applications and update statuses
 - Prioritize jobs based on status, location or company and see a complete picture of your job search
 - Add contacts at target companies and keep notes of your interactions
+- Visualize your job application status and preferrred language via Github
 - Receive reminders at every stage of the process to keep you engaged and proactive

 ![app_screenshots](https://user-images.githubusercontent.com/6298501/32752089-e376c052-c895-11e7-8634-2298ad445d78.png)